It's all about fundraising, and friend-raising, and fun

 These are teams of top-flight birders who ply their great birding skills in Wisconsin's best birding areas:

 On one Big Day in Birdathon season, two teams will face off in a 24-hour birding competition.
 They will tweet and post their adventures so fans can follow them in real time and cheer them on.

 The Long Walk for Birds

 Back for its third year is the famous Long Walk for Birds, started by Bill Mueller in honor of Noel Cutright.
-Five teams of birders will trade off walking a 100-mile route from Forest Beach Migratory Preserve in Ozaukee County to Bay Beach wildlife sanctuary in Green Bay.
-Last year the Long Walk for Birds raised $9,500 for bird protection.
+Several individuals and teams of birders will trade off walking a 100-mile route from Forest Beach Migratory Preserve in Ozaukee County to Bay Beach wildlife sanctuary in Green Bay:

 Bill Mueller and friends during the Long Walk

 Your efforts--as a birder or donor--enable the Wisconsin Bird Conservation Initiative Partners to help birds across the state meet their full life cycle needs for migrating, breeding, and wintering.